Sometimes, when we commit to something, it’s really fun and exciting at first. We are sure we are ready! That we can do this!

 “This is the year I will finally launch…(fill in the blank).”

 I’ve done this many times myself, New Years or not.
-Whether it be enrolling in a new program that I expect will propel me forward or the idea that I’m going go gluten free for good.
+Whether it be enrolling in a new program that I expect will propel me forward or the idea that I’m going to go gluten-free for good.

 Initially, when I decide this I am super excited.
 I have new momentum, new energy, a chance for a clean slate!